jyj5558/theta/README.md

 - PUid: this tells this script where to find the R scripts (is there a better way to do this?)
 - pathway: include NCBI path up to but not including file extension, e.g. /genomes/all/GCF/001/890/085/GCF_001890085.1_ASM189008v1/GCF_001890085.1_ASM189008v1

-Eventually, we will write a script to automate running these but for now we will test one species at a time.
 To run this step, use something like this:

 sbatch /scratch/bell/jwillou/theta/step1_ref_download_QC.sh Manis-javanica GCF_001685135.1 /genomes/all/GCF/001/890/085/GCF_001890085.1_ASM189008v1/GCF_001890085.1_ASM189008v1 jwillou

-Note that this requires genmap.
-I've installed this in DeWoody scratch and then added a PATH update for this location, but we should watch for errors on this step.
+Eventually, we will write a script to automate running these but for now we will test one species at a time.
+Note that this requires genmap; I've installed this in DeWoody scratch and then added a PATH update for this location, but we should watch for errors on this step.

 ## Step 2.
 Population data identification, download, and cleaning